-Besides the above scripture passage, Sister Naomi Rosenberger experiences God’s voice as “a whisper” in her heart (l Kings 19), leading her to live out the Gospel.
-These two passages have challenged her throughout her faith journey to go deeper within and listen to the quiet voice of the Creator speaking to her.
-She believes that all the unnecessary chatter and distraction (noise) keep us from really listening to the quiet voice of God.
+In addition to the counsel offered in the above scripture passage, I experience God’s voice as “a whisper” in my heart (l Kings 19), leading me to live out the Gospel.
+These two passages have challenged me throughout my faith journey to go deeper within and listen to the quiet voice of the Creator speaking to me.
+I believe that unnecessary chatter, distraction, and noise keep us from really listening to the quiet voice of God.

-Sister Naomi is a charter member of Benet Hill Monastery.
-Born in Kansas City, Missouri, she grew up with two younger sisters, Patricia Vaughn and Saundra Mitchell, who she considers a great gift in her life.
-She says that her “two younger siblings arrived after I thought I was an only child!”
-Her parents and grandparents had a great influence on her faith development.
-Sister Naomi’s mother was devoted to prayer and trusting in the Divine Presence.
-Her love of horses and riding was given to her by her father who gifted her with a Shetland pony when she was old enough to ride.
-She is grateful to her grandfather who fostered and encouraged her vocation in early childhood through the traditions of the Catholic Church in Eucharist, devotions and prayer.
-The only question Sister Naomi had was where she would serve God in her calling.
-She seemed to be leaning toward the Carmelites because of her study of the writings of St. Therese of Lisieux and St. Teresa of Avila, but her lived experience of the Benedictine Sisters in high school won her over.
+I am a charter member of Benet Hill Monastery.
+I was born in Kansas City, Missouri, and grew up two younger sisters, Patricia and Saundra, who are a great gift in my life.
+My two younger siblings arrived after I thought I was an only child!
+My parents and grandparents had a great influence on my faith development.
+My mother was devoted to prayer and trusting in the Divine Presence.
+My love of horses and riding was given to me by my father who gifted me with a Shetland pony when I was old enough to ride.
+I am grateful to my grandfather who fostered and encouraged my vocation in early childhood through the traditions of the Catholic Church in Eucharist, devotions and prayer.
+The only question I had was where I would serve God in my calling.
+I was leaning toward the Carmelites because of my study of the writings of St. Therese of Lisieux and St. Teresa of Avila, but my lived experience of the Benedictine Sisters in high school won me over.

-The qualities that attracted her to the Benedictine sisters were their compassionate outreach toward students, sensitivity, strength and recognition of each person as unique.
+The qualities that attracted me to the Benedictine sisters were their compassionate outreach toward students, sensitivity, strength and recognition of each person as unique.
 The sisters were living examples of how to honor others for their abilities in academia, art, music, liturgy, and other gifts.
-She had the knowledge of a call deep within her heart to become a sister in high school, but she did not respond to the call until two years after graduation.
-She was attending Mass and listening to a homily when the priest talked about “when?”
-When will you respond-she knew that God was saying ”the time is now-what are you waiting for?”
+I had the knowledge of a call deep within my heart to become a sister in high school, but I did not respond to the call until two years after graduation.
+I was attending Mass and listening to a homily when the priest talked about “When?
+When will you respond?”
+I knew that God was saying ”the time is now-what are you waiting for?”

-Sister Naomi enjoys reading, listening to classical music and playing games.
-Her favorite board game is backgammon, and she loves solving Sudoku.
-She is an avid sports fan of the Broncos, Notre Dame and the Yankees.
-Her cherished memory is being a missionary in Jamaica.
+I enjoy reading, listening to classical music and playing games.
+My favorite board game is backgammon, and I love solving Sudoku.
+I am an avid sports fan of the Broncos, Notre Dame and the Yankees.